deep-stack/ts-nitro/packages/server/README.md

     export BOB_ADDRESS=0xBBB676f9cFF8D242e9eaC39D063848807d3D1D94
     ```

-* Run another client for Alice (`0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE`) and pass in Bob's address as a counterparty to create the ledger channel with:
+* Run another node for Alice (`0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE`) and pass in Bob's address as a counterparty to create the ledger channel with:

   ```bash
   # In packages/server